orbitalquark/textadept/doc/manual.md

 **Linux Note:** providing a single binary that runs on all Linux systems proves challenging, since the versions of software installed vary widely from distribution to distribution.
-If you get an error like:
+If you get errors like:

+  * `/<path>/libc.so.6: version 'GLIBC_<version>' not found`
-    error while loading shared libraries: <lib>: cannot open shared object
+  * `error while loading shared libraries: <lib>: cannot open shared object
-    file: No such file or directory
+    file: No such file or directory`

 you will need to [compile](#Compiling) Textadept manually for your system, which is a very straightforward and easy process.